 Other organizations that use our building are AA, Al Anon, and the SA Dancers.

 Fundraisers are an important part of our activities.
-As you can see from our Profit & Loss statement, we rent out our building for use by residents and businesses in the community for their private activities, meetings and parties.
+We rent out our building for use by residents and businesses in the community for their private activities, meetings and parties.
 Since our Dining Hall seats 85 people and our Founders Room seats another 40, these rooms are often used for birthday and anniversary parties and other special events.
 Other fundraisers include silent auctions, craft shows, selling concessions in the park, yard sales, bake sales, bowling fundraisers, raffles, cook book sales, and the like.

 Everyone is welcome at every function.
 However, we suggest you call the Center to verify days and times.